Approximately 1.4million tonnes of textiles which could have been re-used or recycled are needlessly put in to rubbish bins.

-Any unwanted clothing, can be put in plastic bags and placed on top of or beside your blue wheelie bin for recycling on your next recycling collection day.
-Just make sure you put them in a bag to keep them together and dry and tie any pairs of shoes together and place the bag on top of the bin.
+Any unwanted clothing, can be placed alongside your recycling bin on your scheduled collection day.
+Just make sure you put them in a bag to keep them dry and tie any pairs of shoes together and place the bag on top of the bin.

-Alternatively you could be creative and ‘upcycle' the items which you have in your wardrobe, look out for local ‘swishing events’ or you could donate them to a charity shop.
-For more information see www.loveyourclothes.org.uk
+Alternatively you can get creative and ‘upcycle' the items which you have in your wardrobe.
+Look out for local ‘swishing events’ or you could donate them to a charity shop.
+For more information see www.loveyourclothes.org.uk.

-You can also take these materials as well as mattresses to the reuse and recycling Centres at Greenford and Acton.
+You can also take these materials, as well as mattresses, to the re-use and recycling centres at Greenford.

 What happens to my unwanted textiles?

-The textiles collected in the banks and from your blue wheelie bin are taken away and sorted, according to their condition, into different grades.
+The textiles collected in the banks and in your green box are taken away and sorted, according to their condition, into different grades.
 They are either then sent to be reused or recycled into different products.